-There is a reason why a prime lens is called so.
-It’s the most important pieces of your photography kit, the chief of the lens world and should be part of your everyday kit.
+There is a reason why a prime lens is called “prime”.
+It’s the most important piece of your photography kit, the chief of the lens world, and should be part of your everyday kit.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here. — Ed.]

 When we talk about lenses, we look at two things.
 The focal length of the lens, measured in millimetres (mm), and the aperture, measured in f/stops.

 A prime lens operates with a fixed focal length and low aperture value.
 For example, an 85mm, f/1.8 lens has a focal length of 85mm and an aperture of f/1.8.

 We also use words such as prime, standard, telephoto and zoom to describe our lenses.
 Let’s look at what they mean: